Jeff Koons

 Celebration Series

-This set of work began when Ludwig was born in 1992, and focused on the shapes and colours of the baby's first toys - the sort of art that a small child could relate to.
+This set of work, associated with Neo-Expressionism, began when Koons' son Ludwig was born in 1992, and focused on the shapes and colours of the baby's first toys - the sort of art that a small child could relate to.
 The idea was to make huge reproductions of easter eggs, valentine hearts, balloon animals and other joyful images in brightly coloured metal.
 Unfortunately, many works ended up taking longer and being far more costly to produce than planned.
 Luckily, in 1992, Koons was commissioned to produce a piece of work for a German art exhibition in Bad Arolsen.
 Koons duly made one of his most popular works, Puppy, a forty-three feet high sculpture of a West Highland White Terrier puppy made out of flowers arranged on a skeletal steel structure.
 It was bought by the Solomon R. Guggenheim Foundation in 1997 and installed outside the Guggenheim Museum Bilbao.
+An exact duplicate was made for the Connecticut estate of the multi-millionaire businessman Peter Brant.

 The Celebration series also included several 9-feet tall highly polished steel hearts, painted in different colours.
 In 2007, a magenta-coloured version (Hanging Heart) sold at Sotheby's for $23 million, a world auction record at the time for a living artist.
-Other sculptures from the Celebration series were shown in public in 2008, at the Metropolitan Museum of Art in New York..
+Other sculptures from the Celebration series were shown in public in 2008, at the Metropolitan Museum of Art in New York.

-Koons' Celebration Series eventually appeared in several of the best art museums around the world, where it enhanced his reputation as a crowd-puller if not the next Michelangelo.
+Koons' Celebration Series eventually appeared in several of the best art museums around the world, where it enhanced his reputation as a crowd-puller if not exactly the next Michelangelo.

-Latest Exhibitions
+Exhibitions

-In 2008, seventeen sculptures by Jeff Koons were exhibited at the Chateau de Versailles, the chateau's first major show devoted to an American contemporary artist.
+In 2008, seventeen sculptures by Jeff Koons were exhibited at the Baroque Palace of Versailles, the chateau's first major show devoted to an American contemporary artist.
 In the same year he had a retrospective at the Chicago Art Institute, and a major exhibition at Berlins's Neue Nationalgalerie.
 In 2009, Koons had his first major solo exhibition in London, at the Serpentine Gallery.
 The exhibition showcased his new Popeye Series, a set of metal sculptures of inflatable toys.
 They included dolphins, lobsters and others, cast in aluminum, together with realist paintings of Popeye smoking his pipe, with a red lobster hovering over his head.
 Meantime, following the donation of a number of Koons works by his former dealer Anthony d'Offay, the Tate Modern has opened a special room dedicated to the artist.

 Jeff Koons - Postmodernist Artist or Showman?